Compliance tab

 The Compliance tab is vAulth-branded and focuses on project compliance tracking rather than showing raw legal documents.

-The Compliance tab integrates with vAulth to verify documentation and signatures.
+The Compliance tab integrates with vAulth to verify documentation, collect release form signatures, and support automated 2257 signature delegation.
 Sensitive documents stay encrypted and are not displayed directly in the UI.

 What the Compliance tab shows